MMADUs/Glaive/README.md

-# ArcX - API Gateway
+# Glaive - Gateway for Cloud Native

-ArcX in an API Gateway built on top of Pingora.
+Glaive in an API Gateway built on top of Pingora.
 Aims for simplicity, performance, and security.

 > [!WARNING]
 > This project is a work-in-progress.

-# ArcX Core Features
+# Glaive key Features

 - [x] Reverse Proxy
 - [x] Load Balancer